bfren/docker-alpine-s6/README.md

 ## apk Repositories

-Edge repositories are added using tags, so only stable packages are installed/upgraded by default, but edge ones can be used like so: `apk add curl@edgemain`.
+Edge repositories are added using tags, so only stable packages are installed/upgraded by default, but in stable images edge packages can be installed like so: `apk add curl@edgemain`.
+(In the edge images, the edge repositories are used by default.)

 ```bash
 @edgemain # Edge main packages